Dopex - Project Breakdown | Revelo Intel

 The rDPX/ETH Perpetual Put Pool aims to create a backstop for the rDPX backing dpxETH and will work alongside Dopex Peg Stability Modules in order to provide an additional layer of security

-At the time of Bonding, 25% of dpxETH is composed of rDPX.
+At the time of bonding, 25% of dpxETH is composed of rDPX.
 Since the value of rDPX fluctuates over time relative to ETH, there may be concerns of dpxETH being unbacked when the rDPX backing value falls relative to ETH.

 rDPX/ETH-denominated perpetual puts allow the rDPX V2 system to backstop the collateral value of the rDPX backing dpxETH to the collateral value of the purchased put.